Building an ADU in Torrance. Rules, costs, timeline.

 otherwise narrow the buildable envelope, this state-law

-floor is the operative protection.
-Torrance’s
+floor is the operative protection — the city cannot

 Setbacks